Staff & Board

 Administrative Assistant - Lorin Velikonja

 Since graduating from Macalester College in 2008, Aja has provided communications and fundraising leadership for several Twin Cities nonprofits.
 Aja has been a part of the CIM community for many years as a volunteer and student of whistle, song, fiddle and guitar.
-On staff at CIM, Aja writes the newsletter, coordinates events and volunteers, social media, photography and makes many other things happen.
+On staff at CIM, Aja writes the newsletter, coordinates events and volunteers, social media, photographs CIM events, and makes many other things happen.
+Aja works on Mondays, Tuesdays and Fridays from 9am-2pm, plus a few hours remotely as needed around busy event times.

 Board President, Mike O'Connor.
 Mike is an actuary, a guitar student, and a member of an adult ensemble at the Center for Irish Music.
 He and his wife run a u-pick blueberry farm called Blueberry Farms of Stillwater.